blackbaud/uat-kit/content/walkthroughs/201/specflow/index.md

 </code>
 </pre>

-AddressDialog is not a class in the UAT SDK (Blueshirt).
+AddressDialog is not a class in the UAT SDK (Project Blue).
 At this point your build should be failing.
 Let's create an AddressDialog class and implement the SetAddressFields() method.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">For each TableRow in Table</div></div><pre><code class="language-csharp">
 using System;